keycloak/keycloak-community/design/application-initiated-actions.md

 2. Support required actions that do not always prompt the user prior to making any changes (`InitiatedActionSupport.CONSENT_REQUIRED`).

 3. Support required actions that do require re-authentication.

+# Notes on id_token_hint

+When parameters are passed as query parameters there is a risk that they are logged in the web servers logs.
+This is not an issue as it is mitigated by:

+* Logs should not include details like this and/or kept secure
+* The ID token is short lived
+* The ID token can't be directly used even if it is somehow obtained.
+This is because applications do not receive ID tokens in request to provide access, but rather obtain these directly from Keycloak to authenticate the user.